Evidence-first supplement

 Evaluating Products Comes Later

-For a broader explanation of the framework behind this site, see How I Evaluate Supplements as a Biomedical Engineer and Quality Professional.
+This article applies the same evidence-first lens used throughout this site, focusing on defined need, proportionality, and realistic expectations rather than defaulting to supplementation.
+For a broader explanation of how supplements are evaluated here, see How I Evaluate Supplements as a Biomedical Engineer and Quality Professional.

 Pulling It All Together